-There are a lot of notebook examples of user incentive programs out there, discount codes, betting bonus codes, free month memberships, etc. These methods were tried and tested and generally, they work, however they are not perfect.
+There are a lot of notebook examples of user incentive programs out there, such as discount codes or free month memberships.
+These methods were tried and tested and generally, they work, however they are not perfect.
 The mentioned incentives are there to ensure the loyalty of the current user base or to help with user acquisition of a targeted profile.
 In other words, these incentives do little for the untapped market of the user base as they do not bring your product or server closer to people who might be interested but don’t know it yet.
 This brings us to the main topic and that is Rails Girls Workshop.
 Here we will explain what these workshops are all about, and why we need more of these incentives.

 About Rails Girls Workshop (RGW)